John Rogers

 Bio and Research Information

+During my thirty years at DePaul, I taught a wide variety of courses in the School of CTI and then the College of CDM.
 I hold a Ph.D. in Computer Science from the University of Chicago (1995).
 I also hold a Master's Degree in Computer Science (IIT, 1986) and a Bachelor of Arts in Computer Studies (Northwestern, 1978).

 My primary research area was computational complexity with interest in constructive logic, graph theory, and computability theory (until recently called recursion theory).

-I am also very involved with understanding how information technology is used by community-based organizations (CBOs) in providing their services.
+I was involved with understanding how information technology is used by community-based organizations (CBOs) in providing their services.
 In cooperation with DePaul's Steans Center for Community-based Service Learning, I have worked with CBOs in Chicago's West Humboldt Park neighborhood.
 In December, 2004, and again in June, 2006, I went on faculty/staff trips to Kenya.
 During the summer of 2014 I spent four weeks at the Ghana Technology University College in Accra, Ghana, co-teaching a web programming course.
 I hope to develop further DePaul's relationship with GTUC as both schools have much in common in terms of approaches to teaching.

 Research Area